nitrojacob/nitrojacob.github.io/courses/EmbeddedSystems.md

 ## Module wise text book for reference
+Embedded Systems Architecture Programming and Design - Raj Kamal; can serve as a to the point exam oriented book.
+However to get the concept right and for more detailed reading following can be used

 * Module 1:
   * Embedded System Design: A Unified Hardware Software Introduction - Frank Vahid, Tony D. Givargis